mrelich/Simulation/README.md

 Simulation
 ==========

-This is going to be the basis for moving away from ZHS.
-It will calculate the electric field at an arbitrary point specified by the user.
+This class is designed to run on G4 output that has been put into a TTree format.
+I will write the readme once the package is more well defined.